Friends of Mana Island (FOMI) was established in 1998 as a not-for-profit Society, and registered as a charity in 2008.

 OMV New Zealand – White-faced storm petrel, fairy prion and fernbird translocation projects; and Waikoko wetland restoration

-SWAZI New Zealand – Guiding & Interpretation Project
+Swazi New Zealand – Guiding & Interpretation Project

 Allflex – Flax weevil planting trial.
 Five-minute bird counts.